 Our choice of topics is based on three factors:

-Where parents or members of the public want to know more about the whole-school curriculum, they may contact the school's Curriculum Co-ordinator using the form below.
+Where parents or members of the public want to know more about the whole-school curriculum, they may contact the school's Curriculum Co-ordinator using the form at the foot of this page.
 If the required information is more specific to a given subject, please visit the relevant subject link below and use the contact form there to reach the Subject Leader for that aspect of the curriculum.

 Use this form to contact Mr Rhodes.
 He has overall responsibility for the whole curriculum.